SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/Monitoring_Solutions/Smart_Trap_Processor/Using_Smart_Trap_Processor/Processor_Configuration.md

 - **IP Address**: The IP address from which the traps must originate.
 This needs to match at least one of the IP addresses defined in the [*Trap IP Sources* parameter](#trap-ip-sources-configuration).

-- **Source IP Name**: Enter the value that should be displayed as the *Source IP Name* in the *Processed Messages* table.
+- **Source IP Name**: Enter the value that should be displayed as the *Source IP Name* in the *Processed Traps* table.

 - **Delete**: Click this button to delete the rule.

 ## Auto-Clear Configuration

-In the auto-clear section, you can configure parameters that will determine the maximum number of rows and the maximum time traps will remain in the *Processed Messages* table.
+In the auto-clear section, you can configure parameters that will determine the maximum number of rows and the maximum time that traps will remain in the *Processed Traps* table.

 ![Auto Clear Settings](~/user-guide/images/TrapProcessor_AutoClear.png)